zxdvd/blog/content/devops/docker: dockerfile tips.md

 And you'll get error for `COPY dir1 dir2 /app` since you need to use `/app/` to specify that the target is a directory but not a plain file.

 - chown supports.
-From docker 17.09, you can use `COPY --chown user:group` to change owner of added files.
+From docker 17.09, you can use `COPY --chown=user:group` to change owner of added files.
 It saves an extra `RUN chown`.

 ### references